sting-ioc/sting/docs/performance.md

 {@include: BuildTimesTable.html}

-Stings architecture gives a nice little performance boost for incremental rebuilds in most circumstances with a slight performance penalty for the initial compile or full rebuilds.
-As Sting matures, it is expected that the performance penalty for full rebuilds will decrease slightly but will always exist.
+Stings architecture gives a nice little performance boost for incremental rebuilds in all circumstances with a slight performance penalty for the initial compile for smaller rebuilds.
 There are many further optimizations possible in incremental recompiles that will likely lead to even faster recompiles in the future.

 ## Code Size